The Korean Cultural Heritage Festival is a free event at Burnaby’s Swangard Stadium that showcases Korean culture, food and music in August.

 What Happens at the Korean Festival?

 The Korean Cultural Heritage Festival is a fairly simple, yet enjoyable cultural event.
-It’s not huge, and tends to attract primarily people of Korean descent, but it’s open to the public, free and offers a variety of things to see and do.
+It’s not huge, and tends to attract primarily people of Korean descent, but it’s open to everyone.
+The festival is free and offers a variety of things to see and do.

-Activities at the festival include Tae Kwon Do demonstrations, music, art exhibits, and crafts, games and face painting for children.
-There are community organization displays and a small number of food vendors selling both Korean and other types of food.
+Activities at the festival include Tae Kwon Do demonstrations, live music, art exhibits and crafts, games and face painting for children.
+There are community organization displays and a small number of food vendors selling both Korean and other types of food most years.

 If you’re interested in Korean culture and Asian food, and you’re in the area, then this can be an interesting event.